Thank you for considering training with IN 4 Training.

-To enroll in a training program at IN 4 Training, you can either enroll online at www.in4training.com.au or contact the Administration Office on 07 4987 7188.
+To enrol in a training program at IN 4 Training, you can either enrol online at www.in4training.com.au or contact the Administration Office on 07 4987 7188.
 They will email or mail out an application for an enrolment form and the information flyer about the course.

 IN 4 Training is committed to ensuring that all client selection processes are fair, equitable and consistent with workplace performance, competency level and the Training Package requirements.
 Therefore selection into a training program is based upon the applicant:

 - meeting any pre-requisite qualifications or work experience, and

 - meeting any age requirements that may be in place for a particular course

 IN 4 Training shall ensure that any applicants who do not meet entry requirements are advised of any appropriate pre entry training they may take to meet eligibility criteria.

 Recognition of Prior Learning (RPL)

 You have the opportunity to apply for recognition of prior learning (RPL).
 This means that you can submit evidence for a Unit(s) of Competency and have it assessed by a qualified Assessor without completing the training.

 IN 4 Training believes that no learner should be required to undertake a competency or element of a competency in a qualification for which they are already able to demonstrate satisfactory achievement of the performance outcomes stated in the endorsed training package or nationally recognised course.